vsrinivas/fuchsia/development/languages/fidl/style.md

 - All Fuchsia code should be in the `fuchsia` top-level namespace.
 For example, `fuchsia.ui`.
-- Each component of the name is in `lowerCamelCase`.
+- Each component of the name is in lowercase, and special characters such as underscore are disallowed.

 ### Interfaces and Methods
 - Interface declarations, like all top level type declarations, should